The Drug and Alcohol Recovery Process

 Detoxification is the first step towards successful drug and alcohol recovery.

 The severity of detoxification depends on the drug and dosage that was abused, the length of the abuse, and your body’s metabolism and health.
 A safe and medically-supervised environment during detoxification is necessary.
 Maintenance medication may be given to reduce withdrawal symptoms so you can focus on your recovery.

 It is of utmost importance that patients understand the core reasons as to why they became addicted.
 These issues need to be understood and addressed so they will not fall back into addictive behavior.
 Individual and group therapy will help you identify when and why you started using the substance, identifying triggers and how to deal with tempting situations.
 Family therapy can resolve issues in the family.
 It is beneficial to have the support of family and friends on your road to recovery.
 Identify those that you know you can trust to help you get through tough times and avoid relapse.

 Maintaining your sobriety.

 Being sober and completing rehab is a major step in the drug or alcohol recovery process.
 Now you need to continue a sober life by avoiding relapse.
 If you do relapse, forgive yourself, learn from it, and get back on track!
 You know your triggers and cravings.
 It is essential for your recovery to continue to avoid the people, environments, and situations that act as triggers for you.
-Aftercare programs can give you the support to stay committed to your recovery.
-12 step programs such as AA (Alcoholics Anonymous), NA (Narcotics Anonymous), HA (Heroin Anonymous) can be extremely helpful.
-There are also other faith-based or secular support groups, or individual or group counseling that many find helpful in maintaining sobriety.
+Aftercare programs can give you the support to stay committed to your drug and alcohol recovery.
+12 step programs such as Alcoholics Anonymous (AA), Narcotics Anonymous (NA), Heroin Anonymous (HA) can be extremely helpful.
+Other faith-based or secular support groups, or individual or group counseling are also helpful in maintaining sobriety.
 Whatever option you choose, surround yourself with the support you need to stay sober.

 Build a new life without drugs and alcohol.